Reconstruction of Coronal Magnetic Fields Using a Poloidal-Toroidal Representation

 in which $\alpha = J_z / B_z$ and ${\bm B}_{xy}^\ast $ is the observed horizontal magnetic field.
 Using this relation corresponds to employing the observed three components of magnetic field at $z=0$ and enforcing the force-free condition at the bottom boundary.
 The results of both methods are compared for many cases and they turn out to be surprisingly similar to each other.

 The magnetogram of an active region generally does not have the same positive and negative magnetic fluxes because some field lines are connected to the outside of the active region as closed fields or to the solar wind as open fields.
 We want to accommodate such a flux imbalance in the new FFF construction method.
-Previous attempts to consider a flux imbalance have placed image polarities of opposite signs outside the real domain \citep[cf.][for two different ways]{Seehafer78, Otto07}.
-These methods, however, make too much flux go out of the real domain and thus the constructed field configuration highly depends on where the image polarities are located.
-In our study, we rather confine all the flux within the computational domain, allowing only the unmatched flux to escape through the top boundary.
+Previous attempts to consider a flux imbalance have placed image polarities of opposite signs outside the real domain \citep{Seehafer78, Otto07}.
+These methods, however, may make a considerable flux go out of or come into the real domain through the lateral boundary and thus the constructed field configuration may undesirably depend on the field connection between the real domain and the image domains rather than on the field connection within the real domain alone.
+In our study, we rather confine all the flux within the computational domain except the flux passing through the top boundary.